MikaelStoen/ultrakeeper/README.md

 Open "Docker desktop"

+Open Poweshell by pressing Win+R (🪟+R) and search powershell

-Open "Powershell" or "Terminal", copy and paste one line below at a time, press enter between.
+Then copy and paste one line below at a time, press enter between.

 ```bash